Youssef-GrowthWithFlow/chatbots/user-stories/06-chatbot-ux-improvements.md

-You are absolutely right.
-My mistake.
-User Stories should always be in English for clarity and consistency.

-Here is the corrected version.

-File: 06-ux-improvements.md

 User Story 6: UX Improvements (Tone, Formatting, & Responsive)

 Why: As a user, I want the chatbot to be pleasant to read and easy to use on any device, so I have a clear and professional experience.